i5ting/imove/README.en-US.md

 - [x] **Process visualization:** iMove is easy to use and easy to draw.
 Its logical expression is more intuitive and easy to understand.
 - [x] **Logic re-usage:** iMove node supports multiplexing, and its single node supports parameter configuration.
 - [x] **Flexible**: We need to write an only function.
-The node can also be extended. iMove can alse support plug-in integration.
+The node can also be extended. iMove can also support plug-in integration.
 - [ ] **Multi-language compilation**: There is no language compiling code limitation (example: support JavaScript, Java compiling code).

 ## Quickstart